syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 <td>Gets or sets a view header date format of the SfScheduler.</td></tr>
  </table>

-The following code example, explains how to initialize the properties of the Xamarin SfSchedule and .NET MAUI SfScheduler class.
+The following code example, explains how to configure the timeline view settings in Xamarin SfSchedule and .NET MAUI SfScheduler.

 <table>
 <tr>